| |

 himself with the true believer’s lifestyles.Allah Subhanahu

-bestowed Ma Fatema with a vast share of greatness and a high levelof
+bestowed Ma Faatemah with a vast share of greatness and a high levelof

 majesty, which no other woman can ever claim to have reached.
 Her